MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_createdevice.md

 The driver generates a unique handle and passes it back to the DirectX graphics subsystem.
 On output from the <a href="https://msdn.microsoft.com/a7027735-0ec4-4fad-81fb-1c3aca4ebf2d">DxgkDdiCreateDevice</a> function, <b>hDevice</b> specifies the handle that the DirectX graphics subsystem should use in subsequent driver calls to identify the device.

+### -field Flags

+ A <a href="https://msdn.microsoft.com/library/windows/hardware/ff561039">DXGK_CREATEDEVICEFLAGS</a> structure that identifies how to create the device.

+### -field pInfo

+A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff561047">DXGK_DEVICEINFO</a> structure that contains parameters that the DirectX graphics subsystem requires from the display miniport driver.

 ### -field Pasid

 The owner process PASID for a support vector machine GPU.